 What is the New York Scaffold Law?

-The New York Scaffold Law was put in place to protect workers from gravity-related risks.
-The Occupational Safety and Health Administration (OSHA) has reported an average of 80 deaths and 4,500 injuries caused by scaffolding falls each year, which demonstrates the necessity for this law.
-OSHA also reports the top four fatal accidents in the U.S. construction industry, also known as the “fatal four.”
+The New York Scaffold Law was implemented to protect workers from gravity-related risks.
+The Occupational Safety and Health Administration (OSHA) has reported an average of 80 deaths and 4,500 injuries caused by scaffolding falls each year, demonstrating this law’s necessity.
+OSHA also reports the top four fatal accidents in the U.S. construction industry, known as the “fatal four.”
 Not surprisingly, falls are hugely in the lead.

 - Falls (36.5%)